The Bankrate promise

 - Proof of income, like pay stubs or tax returns.

-- Proof of residence, like your Social Security number and utility bills.
+- Proof of residence, like your utility bills or bank statements received in your address.

 Take advantage of lenders that offer a prequalification process.
-This gives you a quote that allows you to preview your interest rate and the total cost of your home improvement loan.
-And it is done with a soft credit pull, so you won’t have to worry about it impacting your credit score.
+This gives you a quote that allows you to preview your approval odds, predicted interest rate and the total cost of your home improvement loan.
+Plus, prequalifying doesn’t require a hard credit check, so you won’t have to worry about it impacting your credit score.

 You can apply for prequalification with multiple lenders at one time to simplify the comparison process.
 This way, you can see how much you can borrow, what it will cost and if it will cover your project without having to sign any official paperwork.